 The Bulldog Awards are competitive, so it’s important for applicants to put their best foot forward.
-Here are some tips based on my judging of the 2017 Bulldog Stars or PR Awards.
+Here are some tips based on my judging of the Bulldog Stars of PR Awards.

-- Supporting documents and videos are helpful!
-And it’s even better if there’s a reference in the application to what the judge should look for, such as “”We helped client X achieve Y—for more, see supporting document Z.” This ups the odds of the judge being able to appreciate the supporting documents.
+And it’s even better if there’s a reference in the application to what the judge should look for, such as “We helped client X achieve Y—for more, see supporting document Z.” This ups the odds of the judge being able to appreciate the supporting documents.

 When attaching images and/or videos, ensure that you use your highest quality content